-The various Nominations Committees of the Council play key roles in governance appointments, making sure principles and standards are being adhered to.
-On each of these committees sits an external member to increase the rigour of the procedures.
+The Board of Trustees and the various Nominations Committees of the Council play a key role in the process of non-executive appointments and elections.
+An external member sits on each of these Nominations Committees to increase the rigour of our procedures.

-Before an appointment or election starts for any of the bodies in the governance structure, the relevant committee will take into account:
+Before an appointment or election process is initiated for any of the bodies in the governance structure, the relevant committee will take into account:

 - the aims and purposes of the body concerned

 - the knowledge, skills and experience required for the position in question